 Will I still have to attend the Jobcentre?

-Not at the moment, although the DWP has said that it is looking into re-opening Jobcentres.
 You should not attend the Jobcentre unless directed to do so.

 You may still be expected to attend appointments over the phone or via video messaging.
 Check with your work coach if you are not sure or if you think telephone or video appointments will be difficult for you.